MakwanaSwastik/MobileAppDevelopmentPracticals/README.md

-# MobileAppDevelopmentPracticals
-Here's a draft for your `README.md` file:

----

 # Mobile App Development Practicals

 This repository contains a collection of practical projects and assignments focused on Android Studio and mobile application development.
 Each practical showcases various fundamental concepts and functionalities using Java.